charmbracelet/bubbletea/README.md

 </p>

 Bubble Tea is in use in production and includes a number of features and performance optimizations we’ve added along the way.
-Among those is a framerate-based renderer, mouse support, focus reporting and more.
+Among those is the cell-based rendering, built-in color downsampling, declarative views, improved keyboard and mouse handling, native clipboard support, and more.

 To get started, see the tutorial below, the [examples][examples], the [docs][docs], the [video tutorials][youtube] and some common [resources](#libraries-we-use-with-bubble-tea).